smithy-security/smithy/docs/writing-pipelines.md

 In the following file:

-* we tell `draconctl` that we want the pipeline pods to have the suffix `*-golang-project`
+* we tell `smithyctl` that we want the pipeline pods to have the suffix `*-golang-project`
 * it should base everything to the official `task.yaml` and `pipeline.yaml`
 * it should start by running a `git clone` to bring the code in for scanning